 The Heavy: Takes over the role from his brother for much of Second Generation.

-I Did What I Had to Do: With regards to Decil.
-He had already been intending to remove Decil from the battlefield somehow, due to his insubordination and vengeful recklessness.
+I Did What I Had to Do: With regards to Desil.
+He had already been intending to remove Desil from the battlefield somehow, due to his insubordination and vengeful recklessness.
 Given the choice between saving his brother (and probably losing the surviving Magicians Eight in the process) or letting Asemu resolve the problem permanently, Zeheart opts for the latter.